5axes/5axesCuraTheme/README.md

 ## Features

-Support Non transparent
+Support Non-transparent

 ![Support Non transparent](./images/support.jpg)

-Couleur spéciale pour les déplacements
+Special color for moves
-* Les Déplacement avec retraction sont en Orange
+* Moves with retraction are in Orange
-* Les déplacements sans rétraction sont en Bleu
+* Moves without retraction are in Blue